 Abdominal Aortic Aneurysm

-An aortic aneurysm is defined as an abnormal dilatation of the aorta whereby its maximum diameter is 3cm or greater.
+An aortic aneurysm is defined as an abnormal dilatation of the aorta.

-Approximately 4% of the UK population aged over 65 years suffer with an abdominal aortic aneurysm (AAA).
-They are six times more likely to be found in men than woman with a prevalence of almost 10% in men aged over 65 years.
-AAA account for 12,000 hospital admissions in England per year and are attributed as the cause of death for 6000 deaths in England and Wales each year.
+Approximately 4% of people over the age of 65 in the UK have an abdominal aortic aneurysm.
+They are six times more likely in men than women.
+AAA account for 12,000 hospital admissions in England per year and cause the death for 6000 people in England and Wales annually.

-It would appear that both a genetic susceptibility and environmental factors influence the development of an Abdominal aortic aneurysm (AAA).
-Individuals found to have AAAs have a high likelihood of concomitant cardiovascular disease e.g. previous stroke or heart attack, or peripheral arterial disease.
-Several of the risk factors for these conditions are common also to AAA; cigarette smoking, high blood pressure etc. Interestingly diabetes would appear to be protective against AAA formation.
-Rarely AAA develop as a result of infection or following previous traumatic injury to the aorta.
-AAA may also run in families and 20% of patients have a relative who has also suffered with an AAA; recently specific genes including the LRP1 gene, have been implemented.
+There may be both a genetic susceptibility and environmental factors influencing the development of abdominal aortic aneurysms.
+Individuals found to have AAA often also have other cardiovascular diseases, such as previous strokes or heart attacks, or peripheral arterial disease.
+Several of the risk factors for these conditions are common also to AAA; cigarette smoking, high blood pressure and high cholesterol etc. Interestingly diabetes would appear to be protective against AAA formation.
+Rarely AAA develop as a result of infection or following previous injury to the aorta.
+AAA may also run in families and 20% of patients have a relative who has also had an AAA.

 When should an abdominal aortic aneurysm be repaired?

-The answer to this question is very simple: an AAA should be considered for repair when the risk of rupture is greater than the risk of undergoing an operation to prevent rupture.
-The natural history of an AAA is that of slowly accelerating expansion until rupture occurs.
-The best predictor of rupture is the maximum AAA diameter (see table 1).
-Currently, the best available evidence supports the proposal that all patients with an AAA that measures > 5.5cm should be considered for repair.
-There are however occasions when repair may be considered at a lower size threshold e.g. if the AAA is rapidly expanding or is causing significant symptoms.
+An AAA should be considered for repair when the risk of rupture outweighs the risk of surgery.
+The best predictor of rupture is the AAA diameter (see table 1).
+Currently, the proposal in the UK is that all patients with an AAA that measures 5.5cm or greater should be considered for repair.
+There are, however, occasions when repair may be considered at a lower size threshold e.g. if the AAA is rapidly expanding or is causing significant symptoms.

 There are two methods for repairing AAA: open surgery or "keyhole" endovascular aneurysm repair (EVAR, fig.2).
 Open surgical repair is performed through an abdominal incision under general anaesthesia.
-The aneurysmal aorta is reconstructed with a polyester graft that is physically sewn into the aorta above and below the aneurysmal segment.
+The aneurysmal aorta is reconstructed with a synthetic graft that is physically sewn into the aorta above and below the aneurysmal segment.
 In order to achieve the best outcomes meticulous pre-operative planning, intra-operative technique and post-operative care is essential.
 EVAR is a less invasive option involving the insertion of stents to re-line the aorta from within: access to the aorta is gained through the arteries in the groins.
 Not everybody's aneurysm is suitable for this operation, depending on its size and shape.

-Which is better EVAR or open surgical repair?
+Which is better - EVAR or open surgery?

 Search Symptoms and Conditions